 Triclosan is commonly found in deodorant, hand soap, toothpaste, shaving cream, mouthwash, cosmetics, and cleaning supplies.

 4-nonylphenol is a chemical that disrupts the endocrine system.
 This toxic chemical is found in industrial detergents, wetting and foaming agents, and more.

 Most exposure to 4-nonylphenol occurs through the skin.
 4-nonylphenol can be found in detergents, carpet cleaners, pesticides, dry cleaning, cosmetics, paints and coating, household products, and paper manufacturing.

 Health problems associated with exposure of these three types of endocrine disruptors are morbidity/obesity, adult onset diabetes, early puberty, reproductive system abnormalities, hormonal imbalance, thyroid disruption, ADD/ADHD, neurological development disorders, allergies, and increased cancer risk.

 BPA toxicity often lies at the root of many chronic illnesses such as ADD/ADHD, Adult onset diabetes, allergies, asthma, autoimmune disease, brain fog, chemical sensitivities, chronic bacterial, fungal, or viral infections, chronic neurological illnesses, cognitive difficulties, developmental disorders, diabetes, early puberty, fatigue, fibromyalgia, hormonal imbalances, infertility, inrceased risk for cancer, mood disorders, neurological developmental disorders, obesity, reproductive system disorders, thyroid disruption.

-Kelly Miller, DC NMD FASA FBAARM CFDMP*, is a physician for Hoffman Clinic for Optimal Health.
+Kelly Miller, DC NMD FASA FBAARM CFMP*, health coach consultant, for Hoffman Clinic for Optimal Health.